Eastern Florida State College – Titusville Campus

 The Exhibit Hall

 The hub of the Festival is the Exhibit Hall.
-Attendees pick up their bird lists, meet up with friends and fellow birders, and visit with vendors.
+Attendees pick up their bird lists, meet up with friends and fellow birders, and also visit with vendors.
 The Exhibit Center is filled with the latest in photography and optics equipment, digiscopes (shooting digital pictures through a spotting scope), from Swarovski to Canon.
-These are available for purchase at special festival rates.
+These are also available for purchase at special festival rates.
 Books, artwork, and even outdoor wear will be on display.

 Also, join the fun at the January 27 Saturday Evening Celebration Party for dinner and music by the Rain Crows.
-Make new friends and mingle with birders, tour leaders, presenters, and photographers.
+Make new friends and mingle with birders, tour leaders, presenters, and also photographers.

 Bonus ID Question: Reddish Egret

 The full Festival registration is $85.
 That includes entrance to all afternoon socials and also unlimited presentations from Wednesday, Jan.
 24 through Monday, Jan.
-29. Field trips, keynote presentations, workshops, and photography sessions are additional.
-Participants must register for the Festival.
+29. Field trips, keynote presentations, workshops, and photography sessions are also additional.
+Participants must also register for the Festival.
 You can then participate in field trips, workshops, keynote presentations, classroom talks, and photography sessions.

 Birding Festival Lodging